shanmukhram/BlitzAPI/README.md

-# BlitzAPI ⚡
+# RamAPI ⚡

 > Ultra-fast, secure, and observable API framework for modern applications

-BlitzAPI is a next-generation TypeScript API framework that addresses critical bottlenecks in modern application development.
+RamAPI is a next-generation TypeScript API framework that addresses critical bottlenecks in modern application development.
 Built from the ground up with performance, security, and developer experience in mind.

-## Why BlitzAPI?
+## Why RamAPI?

 Current API frameworks fall short in addressing modern challenges: